What to expect during a consult with Rachel O'Brien, IBCLC for breastfeeding, pumping or bottle-feeding help

-- Fill out my health history and consent forms, if you can.
-I’ll email them to you.
+- Fill out my health history and consent forms, and create your Spruce App account.

-- Make a list of all of your questions for me (but remember that you can text, email, or call me for free for 2 weeks after my visit if you forget anything).
+- Make a list of all of your questions for me (but remember that you can message with me for 2 weeks after our visit if you forget anything).

 - If you have questions about the breast pump you’re using, or the bottles you’ve chosen, or any other gear you’re using, try to have them available in case we need to look at them together.